 The western flower thrips (Frankliniella occidentalis) is a key pest of NC tomatoes and peppers, transmitting tomato spotted wilt virus as well as directly damaging fruit.
 Insecticide-resistant populations are becoming more common in areas with intense tomato or pepper production, leaving few options for chemical control.
 We are currently researching the spread of resistance, identifying pesticides with new modes of action, and developing cultural practices such as reflective mulches and crop rotation that can better manage local populations of western flower thrips.

-Brown marmorated stink bug in NC
+Brown marmorated stink bug in North Carolina

 The brown marmorated stink bug (BMSB, Halyomorpha halys) is an invasive crop and nuisance insect that has become a regular pest of NC agriculture.
 After being detected in NC in 2009, it spread rapidly throughout the mountain and piedmont regions of the state, appearing first in structures and urban landscapes and later feeding on tomatoes, peppers, corn, apples, peaches, soybeans, and a variety of other crops.
 For several years our lab was part of a team of more than 50 scientists in the US working to understand BMSB biology in North America and to devise management strategies for a diversity of crops.
 Ongoing projects include BMSB population monitoring, pesticide screening, and biological control.
 Visit our BMSB homepage for more details.